naheedmk/okta-react-azure-functions-example/README.md

-# Create a Static Web App on Azure
+# How to Build and Deploy a Serverless React App on Azure Example

-This repository shows you how to build a Static Web App for Azure and how to add a Function in Azure for a serverless backend.
-Please read [Create a Static Web App on Azure][blog] to see how it was created.
+This repository shows you how to build a Static Web App in React for Azure and how to add a Function in Azure for a serverless backend.
+Please read [How to Build and Deploy a Serverless React App on Azure][blog] to see how it was created.

 **Prerequisites:**